loyalhow/NodeCES/README.md

 # NodeCES
-The repository for the modular IoT-based closed microbial ecosystem.
+The repository for the modular IoT-based closed microbial ecosystem.<br>

-Menu
+## Menu
+bom - the bill of materials
-demo - a streamlit app for visualizing the sensor data stored in local database exmaples - cases for some basic usages docs - links to external resources
+demo - a streamlit app for visualizing the sensor data stored in local database<br>
+exmaples - cases for some basic usages<br>
+docs - links to external resources<br>